wordpressPHP/onwebchat/readme.txt

 You need any assistance?
 Feel free to chat with us on [onWebChat](https://www.onwebchat.com "onWebChat Home Page")

+If you like this plugin please Rate us to help us improve.

 == Installation ==

 1. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat.